DianaJustDiana/lovelyteacup/README.md

 `lovelyteacup` is licensed under the [MIT License](https://github.com/dianajustdiana/lovelyteacup/blob/master/LICENSE).

 All files located in the `node_modules` directory are externally maintained libraries used by this software which have their own licenses; it is recommend that you read them, as their terms may differ from the terms in the MIT License.

+# Scope of Work:

+    - What will the finished product look like?
+    The finished product will be a single page website hosted on GitHub pages.

+    - What metrics can I use to determine that the project is "finished"?

+# Constraints:

+    - If at all possible, we would perfer to NOT host our own database.

+    - If at all possible, we would perfer to NOT handle sensitive user data.

+# Assumptions:

+    - We assume our end-user to be using a modern browser.

+    - We assume our end-user to be non-disabled.

+# Dependencies:

+    - Be able to justify each of your dependencies:

+    - "This repository makes use of the `` library..."

+# Requirements:

+    - Non-Functional Requirements is to System Architecture as Functional Requirements is to System Design

+    - Put another way:

+    	- What it's supposed to do vs. How it does it

+# Features:

+    - (What are you looking at me for?
+This is the part that /you/ fill out!)